Glenn Middleton: Dundee United

 In July 2022, Middleton joined Dundee United from Rangers for an undisclosed transfer fee, on a three-year contract.

+Doncaster Rovers

+On 3 June 2025, it was announced that Middleton would join newly-promoted EFL League One club Doncaster Rovers on 1 July 2025, after his Dundee United contract expired.

 International career

 Middleton has represented Scotland at several age levels, up to and including the under-21 team.

 Selected for the Scotland under-21 squad in the 2018 Toulon Tournament, the team lost to Turkey in a penalty-out and finished fourth.